MSc, MPH, MS, MA, MBA, MSW, MPA, HRM, LLM, MPhil, and other master's degrees in Ethiopia.

 * Citations and references: researching techniques, website assistance, and reference evaluation

 * Ethics associated with researching, writing, plagiarism avoidance, and detection software

 * Oral thesis defense: planning for a successful defense, thesis submission, and graduation

 According to physician, teacher, and researcher, Dr. Abebaw Fekadu of Addis Ababa University, there is no mystery to publishing in the journals.
 It takes clarity in writing and following the proper process of manuscript preparation, submission, and follow-through with the editors.
 This article provides excellent insight into successfully writing for publication in the peer-reviewed journals with a focus on the biomedical journals.
 It is a "must read" for academic staff members and master's and doctoral degree students pursuing publication of their research.
 The attached article was recently published in the Ethiopian Medical Journal, 2018, Vol 56, No. 3.

 Academic Lecturer, Ato Ayalu Reda, and visiting volunteer guest, Dr. Tom Syre Sr., write a Letter to the Editor in EPHA's Ethiopian Journal of Health Development that calls for scientific writing course requirements for all students at the undergraduate and graduate levels in the Colleges of Health Sciences throughout Ethiopia.
 Writing in-service education programs for academic staff members are also recommended.

 The Pan African University has its headquarters in Addis Ababa, Ethiopia, and is administered by the African Union.
 It has multiple master's and doctoral programs in an institute/campus located in Kenya, Algeria, Nigeria, Cameroon, and South Africa.
-The original guidebook for thesis and dissertation writing dated 2018 is attached.
+The original guidebook, written by Syre & Syre, is for thesis and dissertation writing dated 2018.